bobdadada/cavag/docs/gaussbeam.md

 \end{aligned}
 $$
 In the last expression, the optical axis has undergone an axis-symmetric transformation with respect to the vertical axis.
 At this time, all parameters in the Gaussian beam should be calculated in the new optical axis.

+#### Transformation by a general linear system

+A Gaussian beam is completely

 ## Codes